Modelling the railways of New Zealand

 1:34 31.5mm (same as G gauge) 9 mill or NZR P:34 A large range of castings, both white metal and brass, are available for the scratch builder.
 Kits in polyester or whitemetal are available for a number of rolling stock items along with a growing number of etched locomotive kits.
 Click here for a copy of the NZR34 track and wheel standards (P34 standards for NZR track).

-1:76 16.5mm (same as HO/OO gauge) NZR OO Frateschi NZR “look alikes” – closer to 1:76 scale or OO gauge model railways.
-Scale and gauge combination popular in Tasmania.
+1:76 16.5mm (same as HO/OO gauge) NZR OO Scale of the Frateschi NZR “look alikes” – closer to 1:76 scale or OO gauge model railways.
+This scale and gauge combination are also popular in Tasmania.
 Good starting point for beginners.

 1:87.1 12mm (same as TT gauge) HO, HOn3½, HOnz, NZ87 HO gauge is the most popular model railway scale globally, especially in Europe (except Great Britain) and North America.
 New Zealand following is small but growing.
 Popular in Australia, especially Queensland, which also the same track gauge as New Zealand.